-Athira shares plunge after CEO is placed on leave
+Athira Pharma’s shares plunge after Bothell company’s CEO is placed on leave

 The stock, which closed Thursday at $18.23, opened Friday at $10.46, a 42.6% plunge.
 About three hours into the trading day, the shares had recovered to $11.70.

-In a brief statement with no details, the company said its board is reviewing Kawas’s conduct during doctoral research at Washington State University (WSU) and has appointed an independent committee to begin the process.
-The company said Chief Operating Officer Mark Litton would immediately assume Kawas’s day-to-day responsibilities overseeing the company.
+In a brief statement with no details, the company said its board is reviewing Kawas’s conduct during doctoral research at Washington State University and has appointed an independent committee to begin the process.
+The company said Chief Operating Officer Mark Litton would immediately assume Kawas’s day-to-day responsibilities.

-Athira, which raised $85 million when it went public in June 2020, is working on treatments for restoring neuronal health and stopping neurodegeneration, with late-stage clinical trials ongoing for molecules treating Alzheimer’s and Parkinson’s dementia.
+Athira, which raised $204 million in an initial public offering in September 2020, is working on treatments for restoring neuronal health and stopping neurodegeneration, with late-stage clinical trials ongoing for molecules treating Alzheimer’s and Parkinson’s dementia.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.